DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 ## preProcessing.sh

 Once the OpenFOAM configuration files are properly set, we run the preProcessing.sh script to generate the mesh.
-This script first runs the genAirFoilMesh.py script to generate hyperbolic mesh using [pyHyp](https://github.com/mdolab/pyhyp), save the mesh to the plot3D format (volumeMesh.xyz).
+This script first runs the genAirFoilMesh.py script to generate a hyperbolic mesh using [pyHyp](https://github.com/mdolab/pyhyp), saves the mesh to the plot3D format (volumeMesh.xyz).

 Then it uses the OpenFOAM's built-in utility plot3dToFoam to convert the plot3D mesh to the OpenFOAM mesh and save it to constant/polyMesh (`plot3dToFoam -noBlank volumeMesh.xyz`).

 Since the plot3D mesh does not have boundary information, the converted OpenFOAM mesh has only one boundary patch, so we need to use the autoPatch utility to split boundaries (`autoPatch 30 -overwrite`).
-Here 30 is the feature angle between two surface mesh faces.
-The utility will split patches if the feature angle is larger than 30 degree.
+Here, 30 is the feature angle between two surface mesh faces.
+The utility will split patches if the feature angle is larger than 30 degrees.

 The above split patches will have names such as auto0, auto1, auto2, we need to rename them to wing, sym, inout, etc. This is done by running `createPatch -overwrite`.
 The definition of boundary name is in system/createPatchDict.

-Next we call `renumberMesh -overwrite` to renumber the mesh points to reduce the bandwidth of Jacobians and reduce the memory usage.
+Next, we call `renumberMesh -overwrite` to renumber the mesh points to reduce the bandwidth of Jacobians and reduce the memory usage.
 Finally, we copy the boundary condition files 0.orig to 0.

 ```bash
 #!/bin/bash